Everything you should know about successful product planning: definition, importance, and strategies.

 The workflow and development methodology of a particular business also affects how it approaches product planning.
 For example, a software solution is more easily changed midstream than a hardware product.
 A product plan will reflect it.

 This contrasts with Agile companies whose teams take a more adaptive and iterative approach to planning.
-As you know, they capture customer needs in the form of user stories and prioritize them in accordance with business goals and objectives.
+As you know, they capture customer needs in the form of user stories and prioritize them following business goals and objectives.

 The Process of Product Planning